Aviral-2002/ML-Salary-Prediction-/README.md

 # Building A Salary Prediction Web App

 Build a Machine Learning web application from scratch in Python with Streamlit.
-We use real world data to build a machine learning model.
-We will first analyze the data and build our model, and then we build the web app using streamlit.
+I have use real world data to build a machine learning model.
+I first clean ,analyze the data and build our model, and then build the web app using streamlit.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Data-Set